Tiny Removable Jacket for Amigurumi – FREE Crochet Pattern for DIY Dolls

 I’D LOVE TO SEE YOUR PROJECTS!
 IF YOU HAVE PROGRESS PICTURES OR WANT TO SHARE YOUR FINISHED PROJECT PLEASE TAG THE GRUMPY GRANNY ON SOCIAL MEDIA

-You may sell your product providing pattern credit to The Grumpy Granny on TikTok, Instagram, Etsy, Facebook, Pinterest, Ravelry: @the.grumpy.granny or any other social media in which you advertise.
+You may sell your product providing pattern credit to The Grumpy Granny on Twitch, TikTok, Instagram, Etsy, Facebook, Pinterest, Ravelry: @the.grumpy.granny or any other social media in which you advertise.
 The pattern itself shall not be copied.
 If you sell the items you must use your own pictures for advertising.
 If you need assistance during the process or find someone else selling my pattern feel free to contact me on social media or email me at la.grumpy.granny@gmail.com

 Leave a Comment